 - 1 large red onion (about 12 ounces), halved and thinly sliced

-Combine the onion, vinegar, sugar, bay leaves, cinnamon stick, crushed red pepper, if using, peppercorns, cloves, and salt in a medium saucepan.
-Bring to a boil over high heat, stirring to dissolve the sugar.
+Combine onion, vinegar, sugar, bay leaves, cinnamon stick, crushed red pepper, if using, peppercorns, cloves, and salt in a medium saucepan.
+Bring to a boil over high heat, stirring to dissolve sugar.
 Boil for 1 minute.
-Add the onions and then remove the pan from the heat.
-Allow the onions and pickling brine to cool to room temperature, and then transfer to a nonreactive container with a tight-fitting lid.
-Refrigerate for 1 day to allow the flavors to meld.
-The pickled red onions will keep in the refrigerator for up to 1 month.
+Add onions and then remove pan from heat.
+Allow onions and pickling brine to cool to room temperature, and then transfer to a nonreactive container with a tight-fitting lid.
+Refrigerate for 1 day to allow flavors to meld.
+Pickled red onions will keep in refrigerator for up to 1 month.